elikawa7/jpFrecuency/README.md

 # JpKanjiFrecuency

-This library allows you to do a simple Kanji frecuency list.
+This library allows you to do a simple Kanji/han frecuency list.